YanivShahar1/MNIST-from-scratch/README.md

 # MNIST-from-scratch
-Implemented a feed-forward fully-connected neural network for the MNIST dataset (handwritten number recognition) using only NumPy
+Implemented a feed-forward fully-connected neural network for the MNIST dataset (Handwritten digit recognition) using only NumPy